MN State Loan Repayment Program (SLRP)

 Minnesota State Loan Repayment Program (SLRP)

-The purpose of Minnesota’s State Loan Repayment Program (MN SLRP) is to improve access to primary care by assisting underserved communities with recruitment and retention of primary care providers.
+The purpose of Minnesota’s State Loan Repayment Program (MN SLRP) is to improve population access to outpatient clinic-based primary health care by assisting underserved communities with recruitment and retention of primary care providers.

-This project is supported by the State of Minnesota and the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant HRSA–18–011, State Loan Repayment Program, CFDA 93.165.
-The program is funded fifty percent by the federal grant and fifty percent by the state appropriation.
+This project is supported by the State of Minnesota and the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant HRSA-22-048, State Loan Repayment Program, CFDA 93.165.
+The program is funded $555,205 in federal grant funds and $100,000 by state appropriation.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.